 - Still a lot of little pieces that can get lost

 For a long-haul flight, it is absolutely good to look for somewhat larger activities for the plane.

-I love the idea of magnetic scenes to act out and came across the French brand Janod and their Magnetibooks against.
+I love the idea of magnetic scenes to act out and came across the French brand Janod and their Magnetibooks.

 I think these are great, especially since they teach the little ones about matching and developing creativity and imagination.

-There are here a number of different packages available and best of all, they are travel cases and at the same time play troughs to lose less during the flight.
+There are a number of different packages available and the best part is that they are both travel cases and play trays at the same time to reduce the amount lost during the flight.